wooldridge/ml-certauth/README.md

    - Create a certificate template
    - Create a host certificate using the security credential and template
    - Create a client certificate using the security credential and template
+   - Create a PKCS12 file that packages the client certificate and its private key and protect the file with a passphrase
    ```
    cd examples
    node createAll.js
    ```

-3. In the `examples` directory, excute `createPKCS12.js` to create a .pfx file that packages the client certificate and private key and protects it with a passphrase.

-   `node createPKCS12.js`

-4. Turn on certificate authentication for the REST server.
+3. Turn on certificate authentication for the REST server.
 In the Admin UI (http://localhost:8001), click Config -> App Servers -> ml-certauth-rest:8565 and configure the following:
   ```
   authentication: certificate
   ssl certificate template: cred-template